chankrrn/WRO-FE-YBR/README.md

 ## 4.3 Team Engineering Process

-The repository should show not only what the final robot looks like, but also how it was created.
+//The repository should show not only what the final robot looks like, but also how it was created.

 ### Mechanical Assembly